Jollyfant/EIDA_MANAGER/README.md

 Each service can be run as a seperate NodeJS process or built to a Docker image:

     docker build -t {service-name}:1.0 .

 All modules must be configured in `docker-compose.yml`.
 When building the EIDA Manager, make sure that `seiscomp3-jakarta-2017.334.05-debian8-x86_64.tar.gz` or another version of SeisComP3 is available in the root folder and that the configuration is valid for your deployment.

 ## Running with Docker

+Before running docker-compose one needs to set up the MongoDB/MariaDB as described at the bottom of this README.

     docker-compose up

-## Running without Docker

-Without Docker, a manual installation of `MongoDB` and `SeisComP3` are required.

 ## Network prototypes

 Network prototypes are metadata definitions on a network level (e.g. code, start, end, description).
 All submitted metadata from a network (identified by a code, start & end) is compared to its respective network prototype.
 This is a requirement put in place by SeisComP3 when merging inventories where all top-level network attributes *must* be identical.
 Because metadata is sourced from multiple users, we must define a prototype that all stations from a single network must be based on.

 The prototype files (stationXML) must be downloaded outside of the application and put in the `/prototype` directory.
 Administrators may invoke an RPC that updates the network prototypes to the database.
 It is highly unrecommended to update existing prototypes -- as this will supersede all station metadata that was previously submitted.
-Adding new prototypes for new networks follows the usual business.
+Adding new prototypes for new networks follows business as usual.

 ## EIDA Manager Metadata handling